Polycystic Ovary Syndrome

 Patients with atypical features such as virilization, unexplained congenital hyperandrogenism, or unresponsiveness to standard PCOS treatment should be referred for specialized work-up.

-Because PCOS confers increased cardiometabolic risk, cardiovascular risk factors, including BMI, blood pressure, and lipids, should be evaluated.
+Because PCOS confers increased cardiometabolic risk, cardiovascular risk factors, including BMI, blood pressure, blood sugar and lipids, should be evaluated.
 Smoking should be strongly discouraged, as in all patients.

-PCOS is associated with nonalcoholic fatty liver disease and nonalcoholic steatohepatitis.
-Screening for these conditions is not recommended at this time.
+PCOS is associated with nonalcoholic fatty liver disease and nonalcoholic steatohepatitis, although screening for these conditions is not recommended at this time.

-Testing for sleep apnea (sleep questionnaire, overnight polysomnography) may be indicated, because women with PCOS are at increased risk.
+Testing for sleep apnea (sleep questionnaire, overnight polysomnography) may be indicated, as women with PCOS are at increased risk.

-If proper treatment options or referral sources are in place, patients with PCOS should be screening for depression and anxiety.
+If proper treatment options or referral sources are in place, patients with PCOS should be screened for depression and anxiety.

-Oral contraceptives are recommended as first-line therapy in adolescents and adults to manage menstrual irregularities, hirsutism, and acne.
+Apart from nutritional interventions, oral contraceptives are recommended as first-line pharmacologic therapy in adolescents and adults to manage menstrual irregularities, hirsutism, and acne.
 Combined estrogen-progestin oral contraceptives also protect against endometrial hyperplasia.

 Weight loss, physical activity, and metformin are usually necessary to reduce insulin resistance.
-Metformin is not recommended as a first-line therapy for cutaneous symptoms, for prevention of pregnancy complications, or for treatment of obesity.
-It can, however, be used to help with menstrual irregularities in patients who cannot take oral contraceptives or who desire pregnancy.
+Metformin is not recommended as a first-line therapy for cutaneous symptoms, ovulation induction, prevention of pregnancy complications, or treatment of obesity.
+It can, however, be used to help with many PCOS symptoms in women who have an insufficient response to dietary interventions, or who have contraindications to oral contraceptives.
 The use of thiazolidinediones is not recommended in PCOS patients due to safety concerns.

 Treatment of infertility is often necessary if the patient desires pregnancy.